 S. Townes agreed that CCSDS’s goal of interoperability is not always a goal for commercial groups when capturing customers is a major goal.
 N. Bobrinsky agreed M. di Giulio made a good point.
 ESA had been discussing distribution for some time and decided that open source distribution was usually the best approach.

-Tsutomu S asked if it should still be CCSDS’s goal to find commercial adopters.
+T. Shigeta asked if it should still be CCSDS’s goal to find commercial adopters.
 Were the efforts taken successful enough to justify the approach.
 S. Townes responded that for now, CCSDS’s goal should remain broadening the pool of groups that have adopted CCSDS standards.
 Additional outreach at appropriate conferences for example could increase knowledge of CCSDS standards.
-Tsutomu S agreed that this approach aligned with JAXA’s intent and efforts and noted that JAXA would continue promoting CCSDS standards.
+T. Shigeta agreed that this approach aligned with JAXA’s intent and efforts and noted that JAXA would continue promoting CCSDS standards.

 Meeting Planning